 In an electricity supply emergency, demand control measures can be used to protect the electricity transmission and distribution systems.
 These measures reduce electricity demand across Great Britain in a fair and equitable manner.
 The demand control measures that form part of the protocol will not be used to handle day-to-day operation of the transmission and distribution systems.

-The Demand Control Rotation Protocol (DCRP) was created in 2023 to reflect recent geopolitical changes in the global energy sector to prepare for an event where there is more demand on the system that can be met by the available generation.
-It is allowed for under Operation Code No. 6 (OC6) – Demand Control, of the Grid Code.
+The Demand Control Rotation Protocol (DCRP) was created in 2023 to reflect geopolitical changes in the global energy sector and to prepare for an event where there is more demand on the system than can be met by the available generation.
+The DCRP is provided for under Operation Code No. 6 (OC6) – Demand Control of the Grid Code.
 The objective of OC6 is to achieve a reduction in demand that will either avoid or relieve issues on the transmission system, while being fair and equitable to consumers.
 The DCRP arrangements are described in OC6.9.
 The DCRP addresses short-term issues in order to prevent unplanned demand disconnections, such as via Low Frequency Demand Disconnection (LFDD) or, in the extreme, the total shutdown of the GB electricity system.
-The DCRP describes how demand reduction under OC6.9 will be delivered, whilst ensuring protection (from the DCRP demand control measures) for Protected Sites.
+The DCRP describes how demand reduction under OC6.9 will be delivered, whilst ensuring protection (from the DCRP demand control measures) for protected sites.

 Longer term rota disconnections can be achieved under the powers set out within the Energy Act 1976 or the Electricity Act 1989 using the Electricity Supply Emergency Code (ESEC).

-The DCRP is only applicable to NESO and distribution network operators, i.e. DNOs and transmission connected IDNOs.
-Transmission Owners (TOs) across Great Britain have no formal role under DCRP.
+The DCRP is only applicable to NESO and Network Operators, i.e. distribution network operators and transmission connected independent distribution network operators.
+Transmission Owners (TOs) across Great Britain have no formal role under the DCRP.

 Demand Reduction Tools